Redditor Seeks Advice On How To Make His GF Stop Bringing Her Dog Into Their Bed

 Is OP ready to play #2 to a dog?

-OP should talk with his GF
+OP should talk with his girlfriend

 Ultimately, navigating the dynamics of shared living spaces requires open communication and a willingness to compromise.
-By fostering an environment where both partners feel heard and respected, couples can create a more harmonious living situation that enhances both their relationship and their bond with their pets.

 This is so true:

-Beds are for people to get good nights sleep so they can function.
+Beds are for people to get good nights' sleep so they can function.

 It sounds like she doesn't really know what she is doing here.